Shinya (musician): Career

 In response to the 2011 Tōhoku earthquake and tsunami that occurred in Japan on March 11, Shinya supported Toshi at eight concerts throughout western Japan.
 All of the shows were acoustic due to the electricity shortage and also featured X Japan's Heath and the Orchestra Ensemble Kanazawa.
 All proceeds were donated to the Japanese Red Cross to aid the victims.
 Shinya provided drums to the 2011 album Matsuri-bayashi by Vocaloid musician BuzzG.
 On June 9, 2011, he joined Yellow Fried Chickenz, a rock band formed the previous year by vocalist Gackt and guitarists Chachamaru and You.
-Other members who joined at the same time include former Rize basssist U:zo, Fade vocalist Jon, and third guitarist Takumi.
+Other members who joined at the same time include former Rize bassist U:zo, Fade vocalist Jon, and third guitarist Takumi.
 The band toured Europe that summer, performing 14 shows in nine countries, before returning to Japan for 19 shows in nine cities.
 However, after only a year together as a septet, they disbanded following their July 4, 2012 Nippon Budokan concert.
 With Shinya, Yellow Fried Chickenz released two singles, one studio album, and three concert videos.
 Shinya played drums on Granrodeo's 2012 single "Can Do", which was used as the theme song to the Kuroko's Basketball anime.
 Shinya participated in the HIV/AIDS benefit concert Hope and Live ~ HIV/AIDS Support and Treatment Benefit Concert 2013, which was held on August 26–28 at Club Citta and included many other artists such as Zigzo and his Luna Sea bandmate Ryuichi.
 He also contributed to that year's Dead End tribute album, Dead End Tribute - Song of Lunatics -.
 Shinya and Sugizo played together on "Ai no Uta" for Ryuichi's 2014 mini-album Concept RRR 「Never Fear」.
 In 2016, Shinya began contributing to solo recordings by D vocalist Asagi with the triple A-side single "Seventh Sense / Shikabane no Ōja / Anpusai".

 Having had to postpone most of their 2020 30th anniversary tour due to the COVID-19 pandemic in Japan, Luna Sea were set to perform at Saitama Super Arena on December 26 and 27, 2020.
 However, both were also postponed after Shinya tested positive for COVID-19 on the morning of December 26.
 On May 6, 2023, Shinya was appointed an ambassador of his hometown of Hadano, Kanagawa.
 He recorded the drums for the songs in Daisuke Miyazaki's 2025 visual kei-themed film V. Maria, for which Sugizo served as composer.

+Shinya's last performance was with Luna Sea at their Lunatic Tokyo 2025 concert, which was held at the Tokyo Dome on February 23, 2025, and concluded their 35th anniversary celebrations.
+His last recording sessions took place in June 2025, for Sugizo's soundtrack to the Hyoen 2025: Kagamon no Yasha ice show.
+Shinya's final public appearance was on November 9 of the same year, at the second day of Luna Sea's Lunatic Fest music festival, where his former pupil, Siam Shade drummer Jun-ji, acted as his stand-in for Luna Sea's performance due to his poor health.